 These details, however, could be partially obscured by the darkness.
 However, the fact that she was over four meters tall was significantly harder to hide.

 It was rare for creatures that dwelled as deep as her to make their way toward the surface.
-After all, the surface was just far too barren of qi and substance.
+After all, the surface was far too barren.

-Not to mention there were barely any precious metals to speak of.
+Not to mention there were barely any precious metals.